kemtardif/Rocket_Elevator_Customer_Portal/README.md

 Quick readme!
 Everything related to the Portal AND the graphql API is here.

+YOu can take the customer with email witting_ferdinand@cremin.name and password Abc123@ to enter the site as an already registered customer, or try another one from the database.

 FOr the customer portal, we used identity and scaffoled the whole registration process .Everything that is related is the the "Areas" folder.

 -In Areas\Identity\Pages\Account\Register.cshtml.cs is where the validation is.
 We call the database, ask for the customers in JSON format and check if the returned string